SpiritAxolotl/woah-its-rex/README.md

   - new UI changes this lol. will have to re-implement
   - (highlighting still works on completion)
 - [x] Add reset count to ore tracker logs
-- [ ] Color spawned messages based on whether the player mined it or not
+- [x] Color spawned messages based on whether the player mined it or not
-- [ ] Make the spawn/find messages into grids
+- [ ] Make the spawn messages into grids
 - [x] Implement unaffectedByLuck (ores that are unaffected by luck)
 - [ ] Abbreviate probabilities for screen space
 - [ ] ~~Arrange the on-screen controls in a d-pad configuration~~